marco-michel/TimeEvolver/README.md

 ```
 Note: If you install Intel MKL via the package manager you will be asked if you want to make MKL your default BLAS/LAPACK library.
 That is not necessary, so you can choose the default answer "No".
 Additionally, older versions of ``cmake`` might not find the oneapi version of mkl.
 We therefore recommend cmake version 3.15 or newer.

 **In order for ``TimeEvolver`` to work properly, Boost version 1.75 and newer is required.
 Currently, however, most distributions ship packages of the boost library of version 1.74 and older.
-If your machine does not have at least version 1.75, we offer several solutions (including an automatic download and complication of the Boost-library), which are described in section "Installation"**.
+If your machine does not have at least version 1.75, we offer several solutions (including an automatic download and compilation of the Boost-library), which are described in section "Installation"**.

 ## Mac